FindMySchool LogoFindMySchool

 Sixth form results sit in a similar “broadly typical by England standards” range, with some strengths.

-The FindMySchool A-level ranking places the sixth form 1076th in England and 7th in St Albans, aligning with the middle 35% of sixth forms in England.
-(These are proprietary FindMySchool rankings based on official data.)
+The FindMySchool A-level ranking places the sixth form 1,444th out of 2,549 in England for academic outcomes and 9th in St Albans in the local sixth-form ranking.
+In the 2025 A-level dataset, 50% of entries were graded A* to B and 20% were graded A* to A. (These are proprietary FindMySchool rankings based on official data.)

 For families, the key question is fit.
 A sixth form that is strong on personal development and guidance can suit students who want a supportive, structured route into university, apprenticeships, or employment, even if it is not primarily an “exam specialist” sixth form.